Prompt Neutron Lifetime

 In an infinite thermal reactor ts << td and therefore l ≈ td.
 The typical prompt neutron lifetime in thermal reactors is on the order of 10−4 seconds.
 Generally, the longer neutron lifetimes occur in systems in which the neutrons must be thermalized to be absorbed.

-Most neutrons are absorbed in higher energies, and the neutron thermalization is suppressed (e.g.,, in fast reactors) has much shorter prompt neutron lifetimes.
+Most neutrons are absorbed in higher energies, and the neutron thermalization is suppressed (e.g.,, in fast reactors), have much shorter prompt neutron lifetimes.
 The typical prompt neutron lifetime in fast reactors is on the order of 10−7 seconds.

 Slowing Down and Diffision Times for Thermal Neutrons in an Infinite Medium